 Preferential strategy for flood risk management

-In order to identify linkage opportunities, several parties have taken up the implementation of seventeen designated pearl projects.
-These are locations that lend themselves to sustainable economic and spatial development in combination with flood risk management.
+In order to identify linkage opportunities, several parties have designated seventeen pearl projects: locations that are open to sustainable economic and spatial development in combination with flood risk management.

-Governments, Nature organisations, the recreational sector, and drinking water companies have drawn a “Coastal Pact”, outlining the coastal values that underpin their views of the future development of the coast.
+Governments, nature organisations, the recreational sector, and drinking water companies have drawn up a “Coastal Pact”, outlining the coastal values that underpin their views of the future development of the coast.
 Under this Pact, the parties are collectively working on, e.g., a zoning plan regarding the use (e.g., nature, leisure activities) of the coastal zone.
 The agreements are set down in provincial regulations.